sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 So, a more difficult fix is to improve type information based on call site without inlining or determine when compiling the caller of a hot function is advantageous.

+On a final note, it may seem reasonable to apply the optimization described above to general property accesses.
+The element types are stored are treated as a special property for each type, so applying this logic to property reads is simple.
+Alas, this has no effect on performance due to an eccentricity of how arrays special cased by the type inferencer.
+Arrays are typed based on the types of there elements, while other types are simply identified by their class.
+So, arrays really have types like `Array<Double>` or `Array<String>`, whereas all instances of my special array type `MyArray` will have type `MyArray` irrespective of the elements therein.
+This means the type inferencer cannot determine whether some expression always produces a `MyArray` containing integers.
+This coarseness ensures that the number of types in a program stays small, but we lose the ability to make important distinctions about the structure of a type in the type system.